SuyashJoshi179/TryScape/QUICKSTART.md

 Before you begin, ensure you have:

-- [ ] Python 3.8 or higher installed
+- [ ] Python 3.11 or higher installed
 - [ ] An Azure account
 - [ ] Azure OpenAI Service created
-- [ ] DALL-E 3 model deployed in Azure OpenAI
+- [ ] gpt-image-1 model deployed in Azure OpenAI

 ## 5-Minute Setup